nlivaic/TestTemplate10/readme.md

 - Worker service (dockerized)
 - Empty Sql Server database with a volume (dockerized)

 Now it is time to create some tables in the database.
 From the root of your solution, first run `.\create_migration.ps1 '' '0001_Initial'` and then `./migrate.ps1`.
 Now you have to go to the SSMS and register your database server there.
-It is accessible on localhost, port 1433, with the username and password you set in your `.env` file under `DB_USER` and `DB_PASSWORD`.
+It is accessible on localhost, port 1433, with the username and password you set in your `.env` file under `DbUser` and `DbPassword`.

 # Additional Stuff